Crumb Top Baking

 • Instant Pot Chicken and Wild Rice Soup is gluten-free and dairy-free and comes together in less than an hour in your pressure cooker.

-• Chicken Fajita Soup with White Beans has all the flavour of a fajita with spicy chicken, peppers and onions.
-It’s also loaded with white beans for extra fibre and protein.
+• Chicken Fajita Soup with White Beans has all the flavor of a fajita with spicy chicken, peppers and onions.
+It's also loaded with white beans for extra fibre and protein.

-• Roasted Red Pepper and Butternut Squash Soup is ultra creamy with a sweet and smokey flavour, crushed red pepper flakes and a hint of coconut.
+• Roasted Red Pepper and Butternut Squash Soup is ultra creamy with a sweet and smokey flavor, crushed red pepper flakes and a hint of coconut.

 • Dairy-Free Seafood Chowder is thick and creamy with plenty of shrimp, scallops and salmon.
 Puréed cashews are the secret to keeping this chowder dairy-free.